The Dichotomy of Strength Training for BJJ - Strong As Hec

 There lies the dichotomy of strength training for BJJ

-We know strength training for BJJ is essential--to "injury-proof" our body, make our body harder to break -- essentially, making Jiu-Jitsu "easier."
+We know strength training for BJJ is essential to "injury-proof" our body, make our body harder to break, and essentially... making Jiu-Jitsu "easier."

 But, how much strength training is too much?

-... and not only that--we start neglecting our mobility work (because we're stressed for time) until "things start to ache" and by then--it's too late.
+... we start neglecting our mobility work (because we're stressed for time) until "things start to ache" and by then--it's too late.

-Getting strong IS HIGHLY ADDICTIVE--it's easy to fall down the rabbit hole of "chasing the numbers."
+Getting strong IS HIGHLY ADDICTIVE and it's easy to fall down the rabbit hole of "chasing the numbers."

 (Ask me how I know this.
 Damn that ego!)

-Too much time in the weight room and we start neglecting our Jiu-Jitsu game.
+Too much time in the weight room and we neglect our Jiu-Jitsu game.
 Like I said, it's easy to "get lost in the numbers".

-Believe me, when you first get that sweet taste of your first 405 pound deadlift, you start to think:
+Believe me, when you first get the sweet taste of your first 405 pound deadlift, you start thinking:

 ... can I make it to 500?